The First Application¶

 This application does nothing useful yet, however it's a complete Ryu application.
 In fact, you can run this Ryu application:

 % ryu-manager ~/l2.py loading app /Users/fujita/l2.py instantiating app /Users/fujita/l2.py

-A new method 'packet_in_handler' is added to L2Switch class.
+A new method 'packet_in_handler' is added to the L2Switch class.
 This is called when Ryu receives an OpenFlow packet_in message.
-The trick is 'set_ev_cls' decorator.
+The trick is the 'set_ev_cls' decorator.
 This decorator tells Ryu when the decorated function should be called.

 Next let's look at the first half of the 'packet_in_handler' function.

 - ev.msg is an object that represents a packet_in data structure.

 - msg.dp is an object that represents a datapath (switch).

 - dp.ofproto and dp.ofproto_parser are objects that represent the OpenFlow protocol that Ryu and the switch negotiated.

 - OFPActionOutput class is used with a packet_out message to specify a switch port that you want to send the packet out of.
 This application uses the OFPP_FLOOD flag to indicate that the packet should be sent out on all ports.